Satolah, Georgia

 Satolah is an unincorporated community in Rabun County, in the U.S. state of Georgia.

 History

 A post office called Satolah was established in 1920, and remained in operation until 1967.
 Satolah is a name derived from the Cherokee language meaning "six".
+The original application for a post office was under the name Satulah, for a mountain easily viewed from the area.
+The US government misspelled it so the name stuck almost to the point of erasing the use of the name Moccasin referring to the area.